 Previously, Ryan served as a facilitator for the teen writing program Young Asians with Power!, point person for i2i: Asian Pacific Islander Pride of Chicago, logistics coordinator for Kultura, and executive committee member for the UIC College of Urban Planning and Public Affairs.
 In his spare time, Ryan is a writer, storyteller, improviser, and actor.

-In the Philippines, Vangie was a high school teacher and guidance counselor at a catholic school, was involved with the campus choir during the Holy mass sponsored by the school, an active Girl Scout Leader, and chaperon for students at camp events.
-Here in Chicago, Vangie was lucky to find friends who are involved in the church.
+In the Philippines, Evangeline was a high school teacher and guidance counselor at a catholic school, involved with the campus choir during the Holy mass sponsored by the school, an active Girl Scout Leader, and a chaperon for students at camp events.
+Here in Chicago, Evangeline was lucky to find friends who are involved in the church.